-66 The old adage of trust takes a lifetime to build and seconds to destroy is one that stands true 3 opportunity to re-define themselves and the sector.
+66 The old adage of trust takes a lifetime to build and seconds to destroy is one that stands true "

+COVID-19 has been devastating for the world, but has offered pharmaceutical companies a platform and the opportunity to re-define themselves and the sector.
 The challenge now is how to ensure that this change is not just fleeting and lays a foundation which can be built upon.
 The increase in trustworthiness opens a door; now is the time when people are more receptive to messaging from the sector or those who would advocate on its behalf, increasingly willing to give them the benefit of the doubt.
 This all helps to increase knowledge and awareness of the pharmaceutical companies and gives them the ability to tell their side of the story.
 This is what fundamentally has the potential to solidify long-term trustworthiness.